AI crawler access check

 More than a robots.txt glance

-A crawler policy can look open while a page still blocks discovery through headers, meta tags, redirects, thin rendered content, or missing AI-readable discovery files.
+A crawler policy can look open while a page still blocks discovery through headers, meta tags, redirects, thin rendered content, missing AI-readable discovery files, or confusing bot roles.

 Check public crawler policy

-Parse robots.txt for major AI search, training, and classic search crawlers at the exact URL path.
+Parse robots.txt for major AI search, training, classic search, and common crawlers at the exact URL path.

 Inspect page-level signals